About the Competition

 To be considered a "Small or Medium Enterprise", your company must: (a) have less than 500 employees worldwide, including employees at any affiliated companies; and (b) be a commercial, for-profit enterprise, i.e. non-profit organizations don't meet the definition.

-Applications for our 2017 competition will be available early in 2016.
-Our 2017 winners will be announced in a special magazine in The Globe and Mail early in 2017.
-To receive an application for next year's competition, employers should join our mailing list:
+Applications for our 2018 competition will be available early in 2017.
+Our 2018 winners will be announced in a special magazine in The Globe and Mail early in 2018.

 To learn more about the competition, we invite you to join us at the Top Employer Summit, our annual editorial conference on the Canada’s Top 100 Employers project.
 This event lets you discover the latest best practices from winners, meet competition organizers and editors, and hear inspiring stories from world-class speakers – all presented in a commercial-free format.
 The conference is Canada’s largest annual event for senior-level HR professionals.

-From the official announcement magazine for Canada's Top Small & Medium Employers, published on March 29, 2016 in The Globe and Mail.
+Reproduced from the official magazine announcing Canada's Top Small & Medium Employers (2017), published in The Globe and Mail on April 25, 2017.

 - Caltrax Inc.